01 of 09

 What to Do in the Quad Cities

-The Quad Cities actually includes five cities with Davenport and Bettendorf in Iowa as well as Rock Island, Moline and East Moline in Illinois.
+The Quad Cities includes five cities with Davenport and Bettendorf in Iowa as well as Rock Island, Moline and East Moline in Illinois.
 A lot of the fun will come out of Davenport with the Vander Veer Botanical Park, Figge Art Museum and the delicious culinary creations found at Chocolate Manor.
-The Putnam Museum of History and Natural Science also has some great regular and seasonal exhibits to entertain both you and the kids.
-If you’re feeling bored, just head down to the riverfront to watch the passing boats and barges.Continue to 5 of 9 below.
+The Putnam Museum of History and Natural Science also has some great regular and seasonal exhibits to entertain both you and the kids if you’re feeling bored, head down to the riverfront to watch the passing boats and barges.Continue to 5 of 9 below.

 05 of 09